jtauber/Microsoft-BASIC-M6502-explained/NOTES.md

 Global labels are defined with a following `::`.

+Local labels are defined with a following `:`.

+`:!` seems to indicate a forced global.

 `=` sets a **reassignable symbol** (i.e. variable) `==` sets an **absolute symbol** (i.e. constant)